-The upgrade of the Sysdig Monitor SaaS back-end on February 7, 2018 includes changes to support RBAC (Role Based Access Control) which affect how Teams and User configurations are stored and modified via the API.
+The upgrade of the Sysdig Monitor SaaS back-end on February 7, 2018 and On-Premises release #760 include changes to support RBAC (Role Based Access Control) which affect how Teams and User configurations are stored and modified via the API.
 These changes are not backward-compatible and affect the functionality of the following methods of the Python client:

 If you currently have scripts that use these methods, you will need to upgrade your Python client to version 0.6.5 or newer and follow the details below to make the necessary changes to your scripts.